Microadventure

 The term microadventure was made common by British adventurer and author Alastair Humphreys and is defined as an overnight outdoor adventure that is "small and achievable, for normal people with real lives".
-The New York Times described microadventures as "short, perspective-shifting bursts of travel closer to home, inspiring followers to pitch a tent in nearby woods, explore their city by moonlight, or hold a family slumber party in the backyard."
+The New York Times described microadventures as "short, perspective-shifting bursts of travel closer to home", in which people might "explore their city by moonlight, or hold a family slumber party in the backyard."

 The concept is flexible enough in its definition to allow the individual to choose the location, duration, and overall scope of the adventure.
 Microadventures are generally considered affordable in that little to no specialized gear is required, travel costs are trivial or nonexistent, and only a minimal amount of provisions are needed for the outing.
 Often participants will sleep out under the stars using a bivvy bag, rather than a tent, and wild swims are actively encouraged.
 Microadventures have proved popular with people whose lives are busy with work and/or family commitments.

 The Collins Dictionary blog recognised 'microadventure' as a neologism in April 2014.
 Microadventure is popular as an online hashtag, used on Twitter, Facebook and Instagram to share microadventure experiences.